 In the absence of the President, Vice President, and Secretary, the Treasurer shall perform the duties of the President.

 Section 5.
 Past President.
-The immediate past President of GWB shall be a non-elected officer of GWB.
+The immediate past President may serve as a non-elected officer of GWB.
 The Past President shall provide the Board with counsel, guidance, and advice to foster continuity of operations and to preserve institutional knowledge.
-If the immediate past President is unable or unwilling to serve in this capacity, the Board will appoint a member in good standing to fill this position, preferably another past President.
+If the immediate past President is unable or unwilling to serve in this capacity, the Board may appoint a member in good standing as a member-at-large to fill this position.